yeti-switch/doc/docs/en/yeti-ui.rst

         Self-descriptive.
         If flag is off (contractor disabled) this contractor will not be used for routing and billing.
     Vendor
-        If enabled contractor can act as supplier and system may terminate calls to it.
+        If enabled contractor can act as vendor and system may terminate calls to it.
     Customer
         If enabled contractor can act as customer and originate calls to the system.
     Description